awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/spot_interruption_fis.md

 #### Script to Run the whole Experiment

 If you'd like to run the Spot experiment again, here's a script that groups all the above commands to run them all at once.
 After running this script, you should be able to see the Spark job timeline in the **Spark History Server** page.
+You can tweak the sleep time to interrupt instances in the middle of the Spark job execution.

 ```
 cat <<'EOF' > spotexperiment.sh